Skip to content

 Largest holding as share of portfolio.

-Calculate portfolio concentration risk: largest holding as percentage of total portfolio value.
-Enter portfolio total and see the result instantly.
+Calculate portfolio concentration risk: the largest holding as a percentage of total portfolio value — a fast read on diversification.

 What this tool does